-Assembly of all elements performed at the shoreline, are floated and towed to location ready for installation and operation.
+Assembly of all elements is performed at the shoreline, floated and towed to location ready for installation and operation.

-No need for large vessels and cranes for installation, operation and maintenance.
+No need for large vessels and cranes for offshore installation, operation and maintenance.

-Easy vehicular access to offshore wind turbines farms
+Easy vehicular access to offshore COEE and wind turbines farms

-Provides variable speed generators (VSG-USA) waiving the need for DC/AC electric current inversion for wind turbines and for hydro turbo generators to improve and regulate electric power output for reliable connection to public electric networks.
+Provides variable speed generators (VSG-USA) waiving the need for AC/DC/AC electric current conversion for wind turbines and for hydro- turbo generators to improve and regulate electric power output for direct reliable connection to public electric networks.

 Sea bed anchors are assembled onshore, floated and towed to location ready for installation.
 They are easily floated and towed to shore for disposal at the end of the project life for disposal.

 The COEE & FB system is marketed worldwide to provide the services as listed below:

-A coordinated offshore energy extraction system; wave, tidal, wind and solar energy.
+A coordinated offshore energy extraction system; wave, tidal, wind, solar and SWAC energy.

 Access as a floating bridge to offshore Wind Turbine Farms for ease of transport, installation, operation and maintenance.

 Access to and between islands suitable for heavy two-way traffic.